Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = How do i add styles to my signature field ? =

 Use CSS like you could do for the rest of the form, using the field's id and classes.
 For example, if your field name is "signature-test", you can do something like this :
 `
-.signature-test canvas{
+.wpcf7-form-control-signature-wrap canvas{
 	border: 1px dotted #BADA55;
 }
 `

 == Changelog ==

+= 2.4 =
+* Fixed CF7 older versions compatibility issues (down to at least CF7 v3.5)
+* Removed useless plugin own css
+* New CSS class added around the signature field for easier styling
+* Updated screenshots, FAQ and Readme

 = 2.3 =
 * Fixed the plugin to match the new CF7 4.2 code and UI